Kay-international/introduction-to-github/README.md

 # introduction-to-github
-this contains google IT automation with python
+this is the third course on google IT automation with python I am editting the README file adding more details about the project description